Vermont Times

 Vermont Times was a weekly newspaper based in Shelburne, Vermont.
-It ran from 1990-2007 until it merged with the Addison Eagle in March 2009.
+It ran from 1990 until 2007, and merged with the Addison Eagle in March 2009.
 It was owned by New Market Press, Inc.

 The paper covered the town of Shelburne in Chittenden County, Vermont.
 It also went by the name of Burlington Vermont Times.
 The paper merged with South County Sentinel to form Vermont Times Sentinel.
-Vermont Times merged with Addison Eagle in 2009.
+Vermont Times merged with the Addison Eagle in 2009.